 Experience our Colorful History in the D&SNGRR Railroad Museums

 The D&SNG offers two great museums; one at each end of the line.
 We are proud to share this history of railroading, transportation and mining with people from around the world.
 Exhibits are added frequently and admission is FREE so visit often!

 Pre-arranged, guided tours are offered during business hours and introduce many school-age children to the story of railroading in Durango.
 Click here for more information on the Durango railroad museum.

 In Silverton, by taking a short walk or drive to the Silverton Depot at 10th and Cement Streets, you will open the doors to the history of the rail and mining industry.
 During its heyday, three railroads operated out of Silverton!
 Although it was built as a temporary structure in 1882 and was bombed in 1975, the Silverton Depot still stands as a testimony to the strength and endurance of the townsfolk in this mountain town.
-The Baldwin Locomotive #493 that was originally built in 1902 and converted to narrow gauge in 1928 is on display in the freight yard along with many pieces of rolling stock.
+Baldwin Locomotive #493 was originally built as standard gauge in 1902 and converted to narrow gauge in 1928 is on display in the freight yard along with many pieces of rolling stock.
 The Depot is open on dates when the train is operating to Silverton.
 Click here for more information on the Silverton railroad museum.

 The Silverton Museum is open May through October and the Durango Museum is open year-round corresponding with the passenger service train schedule.
 Please check with the ticket office for exact dates and times.